IGLTA Accredited™ Criteria

 2

-Staff LGBTQ+ sexual orientation and non-discrimination policy
+Staff sexual orientation, gender identity and gender expression (SOGIE) non-discrimination policy

 3